genai-latex-proofreader/genai-latex-proofreader/README.md

    - Content before the first `\section{..}` will not be proofread.
    - Unnumbered sections are not supported `\section*{..}`.
    - The content of any included files will not be visible to the proofreader.
-- The GenAI will not see or understand any images.
+- The GenAI will not see or understand any images or references.
-- The GenAI will not have access to any references.
 - The proofreading report will not be deterministic.
 Different runs with the same input document may generate different reports.
 - There are multiple providers that offer access to LLMs, like OpenAI, Anthropic, Google.
 Currently only Anthropic is supported.
 - Your paper will be sent over the internet to the LLM provider.
 Please carefully read their terms of service.